-The manufacturing process consist of mixing the active substance and excipients in several steps and formation of the gel, using conventional manufacturing techniques.
+The manufacturing process consist of the mixing of the active substance and excipients in several steps and the formation of the gel, using conventional manufacturing techniques.
 The manufacturing process has been adequately validated according to relevant European guidelines.
-Process validation data on the product has been presented for three batches on production scale and two batches on pilot scale.
+Process validation data on the product has been presented for three production scale batches from site I and two batches on pilot scale from site II.
+Process validation at full scale from site II will be performed post approval.